shakeebparwez/chatter-verse-mern/README.md

 ## [🌐 Live Demo](https://chatterverse-shark.onrender.com)

-Experience Chatterverse in action by visiting our live demo hosted on **Render**.
+Experience ChatterVerse in action by visiting our live demo hosted on **Render**.
 Join the conversation and see for yourself the magic of real-time messaging!

 ## Deployment